Relativistic Effects on Photoabsorption Cross Sections of Highly Charged Ions: Theoretical framework

 \subsubsection{The non-relativistic approach}

-We model the interaction between a hydrogen-like ion and the external field as a broadband instantaneous excitation, represented by a $\delta$-kick \cite{quad:Yabana1996}, arbitrarily oriented along the $\hat{z}$-axis:
+We model the interaction between a hydrogen-like ion and the external field as a broadband instantaneous excitation, represented by a $\delta$-kick \cite{quad:Yabana1996}, arbitrarily oriented along the $z$-axis:

 where $F_0$ denotes the field amplitude.
-Unlike a pulse with a finite duration, this impulsive excitation provides a uniform spectral distribution, populating the entire excited-state manifold simultaneously.
-This allows the intrinsic spectroscopic signal, including both bound-to-bound and bound-to-continuum transitions, to be extracted from the subsequent temporal evolution of the dipole moment in a single simulation.
+Such an impulsive excitation provides a uniform, infinitely broadband spectral distribution that populates the entire excited-state manifold simultaneously.
+This idealization allows the intrinsic spectroscopic signal, including both bound-to-bound and bound-to-continuum transitions, to be extracted from the subsequent temporal evolution of the dipole moment in a single simulation.
+In a laboratory context, the pulse always possesses a finite bandwidth, which acts as a frequency-domain windowing function, introducing a high-frequency cutoff (e.g., with a Gaussian profile) that suppresses the excitation of high-lying states near the ionization threshold.
+While this spectral filtering modifies the initial wavepacket composition and dampens the absolute amplitude of the transient polarization, the underlying relativistic physics investigated here remains qualitatively robust.

 The electron dynamics initiated by the broadband excitation are governed by the TDSE in the length-gauge dipole approximation \cite{quad:Yabana1996}:

 where